JennEYoon/datasciY/logs-eval-2020.md

    Side hustle - Use it to get ad revenues, and as a project portfolio for job applications.
    Javascript - user account creating, forms.
    Google Sheets API - community spreadsheets for DCF analysis.

-### 6b: Ready to flesh out Projects - August 2020
-  * Applied to my first Data Science job this year, Yeah!
-    - Kinetica Arlington, VA, Meetup WWC message, Aug 17, 2020 submit.
-  * Start with Titanic, PyTorch tutorial & logistic regression from book.
-    - Feels like it will take 3 more months to flesh out Projects to reasonable level, but can start applying to jobs after 2 months, Novermber 2020.
-More practice with interview questions.
-Look into Algorithms.

 ---